vegaprotocol/documentation/versioned_docs/version-v0.50.2/api/bridge/contracts/ERC20_Bridge_Logic.md

 ### exempt_depositor

-this function allows the sender to exempt themselves from the deposit limitsemits Depositor_Exempted if successful
+this function allows the sender to exempt themselves from the deposit limits.
+Emits Depositor_Exempted if successful

 ```js
 function exempt_depositor() public nonpayable